acl2023-anonymous-submission/AeNER/README.md

 ## Training and evaluation

-To train the model and evaluating, run:
+To run training and evaluation of the model, run:

 `python train_eval.py --config_path configs/config.json`